-SIGBI President’s April 2019 Blog
+SIGBI President’s August 2019 Blog

 Read previous blogs from President Sue Williams and the FMB:

 - July 2019 – Isobel Smith, President Elect and Director of Organisational Development

 - June 2019 – Shirley Jones, Director Without Portfolio

 - April 2019 – President Sue

 - March 2019 – Judi Chaddock, Director Without Portfolio

 - February 2019 – Cathy Cottridge, Director Without Portfolio

 - January 2019 – President Sue

 - December 2018 – Ruth Healey, Director of Finance